 Clearing opens for 2020 entry.
 If you know your results, you can contact us on this date to see if we can make you an offer.

 A level results announced.
 Coventry University Clearing Hotline opens

 The final deadline for applications to 2020 courses.
 Applications must arrive at UCAS by 6pm.

 Can I contact you now?

 - If you are waiting for your results you can still talk to an advisor.
-Give us a call on +44 (0) 247 6791 791 and we’ll see if we can help.
+You can chat to us online to ask questions about Clearing.

 What can I study?